MichaelJCole/evil_kittens/articles/2 High-Performance Node with Cluster API.md

  100%     34 (longest request)
 ```

-Great.
-We're serving cpu-kittens ~30.5 ms.  So each request for a fibonacci number is taking 30.5 ms.
+Excellent.
+Each cpu-kitten takes 30.5 ms.  This is our baseline.

 **Our 'Baseline time/request' is 30.5ms.**

 Remember that!
-That's the constant time for every HTTP request in this article.
-That won't change.
+That's the baseline time for every HTTP request in this article.

 ### Baseline Load test

 Now, let's scale up to a Load Test by running `-c 10` concurrent threads:

 ```
-$ ab -l -n 1000 -c 10 http://localhost:8000/evil-kittens-sploding-your-cpu/baseline
+$ ab -l -n 1000 -c 10 http://localhost:8000/evil-kittens-in-your-cpu/baseline

 Concurrency Level:      10
 Time taken for tests:   30.575 seconds